Ashadowkhan/lostools/README.md

 - **Success Criteria:**:  Define the patterns or strings that indicate a successful exploitation attempt.
 - **Concurrent Threads:**: Set the number of threads for multi-threaded scanning.
 - **View and Save Results:**: Results will be displayed in real-time as the scan progresses.
-After the scan completes, you will have the option to save the URLs found to be vulnerable to a file for future reference.
+After the scan is complete, you will have the option to save the URLs found to be vulnerable to a file for future reference.

 ## Customization